Web Accessibility Policy

 The web accessibility coordinator and web accessibility committee will:

-- verify that training is facilitated, in whole or in part, by an individual with sufficient knowledge, skill and experience to understand and employ the college’s Web Accessibility Standards;
+- verify that training is facilitated, in whole or in part, by an individual with sufficient knowledge, skill and experience to understand and employ the university’s Web Accessibility Standards;

 - develop a system for verifying that all of the individuals identified above complete the training requirements of this policy; and

-- work with appropriate college entities to develop processes and procedures to make completion of annual training a condition of access to the college’s web presence.
+- work with appropriate university entities to develop processes and procedures to make completion of annual training a condition of access to the university’s web presence.

 - Training must, at a minimum, explain the Web Accessibility Policy and discuss each individual’s role and responsibility to verify that web content is accessible.

-Calvin faculty, staff and student employees who create, maintain, post or distribute web content as part of their official college role will:
+Calvin faculty, staff and student employees who create, maintain, post or distribute web content as part of their official university role will:

 - complete all accessibility training requirements defined by the web accessibility committee; and